ORCHARD PARK, N.Y. — Football is back, but Thursday night belonged mostly to the backups.

 First half offense

 The Vikings opened with a pair of runs by Cook.
 Celebrating his 22nd birthday by playing in his first NFL game.
-Cook gained 12 yards on his first three carries and caught one pass from Kyle Rudolph for 8 yards on his first series.
+Cook gained 12 yards on his first three carries and caught one pass from Sam Bradford for 8 yards on his first series.

 Cook played into the second quarter and finished his evening with 13 yards on five carries and four receptions for 30 yards with a long of 9.

 Bradford played three series and finished 5-of-7 passing for 35 yards with a rating of 82.4.
 He also suffered two sacks.
 The first was at the hands of Buffalo’s Eddie Yarbrough and forced a punt.
 The second takedown was recorded by Jerry Hughes and quickly skewed Minnesota’s second possession.